Whithorn

+Whithorn (/sco/; Taigh Mhàrtainn), is a small town and historic royal burgh in Dumfries and Galloway, Scotland. the Historically part of Wigtownshire, it is about 97 miles (156 km) southwest of Edinburgh, 78 miles (126 km) south-southwest of Glasgow, and 10 mi south of Wigtown.
+It had a population of 723 in 2022, making it the forth-smallest town in all of Scotland.

-Whithorn (/sco/; Taigh Mhàrtainn), is a royal burgh in the historic county of Wigtownshire in Dumfries and Galloway, Scotland, about 10 mi south of Wigtown.
-The town was the location of the first recorded Christian church in Scotland, Candida Casa "White/Shining House", built by Saint Ninian about 397 CE.
+The town was the location of the first recorded Christian church in Scotland, Candida Casa "White/Shining House", built by Saint Ninian around 397 CE.